mcm001/mcm001.github.io/content/projects/test-stand-daq/index.md

 {{< figure src="images/projects/test-stand-daq/gallery-1/old-vs-new.png" caption="Update rate and data acquired from old vs new electronics" alt="">}}

 I designed this high-speed data acquisition board for AerospaceNU's liquid rocket engine test stand during Summer 2022.
 The electronics successfully gathered data during a hotfire test of our engine in October 2022.
 The PCB was designed to validate data acquisition designs for the club's eventual liquid-propelled rocket, and replace the interim breadboard solution designed during Spring 2022.

+Through this project, I learned to use KiCAD, further developed my fine soldering skills, and gained experience verifying and calibrating data acquisition electronics.
+I also learned how to use KiCAD's hierarchal sheets to more efficiently represent repeated subcircuits in schematics and some of the basics of mixed signal PCB design.

 {{< load-photoswipe >}}
 {{< gallery >}}